ariessunfeld/yale-review-scraper/README.md

 # Overview

-`scraper.py` is a simple web-scraping python scrip that compiles data from the (Yale Review)[https://yalereview.org].
+`scraper.py` is a simple web-scraping python scrip that compiles data from the [Yale Review](https://yalereview.org).

 # Usage